oist/optinist/docs/gui_guide/visualize.md

 <img width="200px" src="../_static/visualize/select_roi.png" alt="Whole" />
 </p>

 The plotting box (#0) shows the background image and detected cells.
 In OptiNiSt, a cell ID is given to all the ROIs and will be used for visualisation.
 Hover over an ROI to see the cell ID.

 <br>
 <p align="center">
 <img width="400px" src="../_static/visualize/roi.png" alt="Whole" />
 </p>

-In another plotting box (e.g. number #1), select fluorescence from the `Select Item` pulldown.
-Link two boxes by setting `Link to box (#)` in the fluorescence box to match the ID of the ROI box.
-(Number # of the box is on the left upper side).
+In another plotting box (e.g. #1), select fluorescence from the `Select Item` pulldown.
+Link two boxes by setting `Link to box (#)` in the fluorescence box to match the # of the ROI box (Number # of the box is on the left upper side).
 By clicking on the ROI of a cell, you can visualize the corresponding fluorescence time course in the fluorescence box.

 <br>